-- You will work in a team of five (you can choose your team). - However, you will write software individually and you will mostly be graded individually. - You can write your software in any language. - Your software will need to communicate and use data from your teammates' software. - Rubrics & Contract Grading - Assignments will be graded against a rubric. - You will be able to revise some assignments (Assignments 1, 2, 3, 4, 5, 6, 7 and 8). - Rubrics are binary: For each criterion, you will receive either full points or zero points. - If the grader selects "Accept" for a criterion, you receive full points for that part of the assignment. - If the grader selects "Revise", you receive no points for that criterion initially but will usually have a week to modify and re-submit your assignment to get those points back.
+- You will work in a team of five (you can choose your team). - However, you will write software individually and you will mostly be graded individually. - You can write your software in any language. - Your software will need to communicate and use data from your teammates' software.

+Rubrics & Contract Grading

+- Assignments will be graded against a rubric. - You will be able to revise some assignments (see assignment writeup). - Most rubrics will be binary: For each criterion, you will receive either full points or zero points. - If the grader selects "Accept" for a criterion, you receive full points for that part of the assignment. - If the grader selects "Revise", you receive no points for that criterion initially but will usually have a week to modify and re-submit your assignment to get those points back.

 - If you do not attempt part of an assignment, the grader will select "Did not attempt" and you will NOT be able to get points for that part of the assignment.
-The purpose of contract grading is to support learning through revision, not to provide an extension. - One round of revisions per assignment. - Some assignments cannot be revised because their due date is close to the end of the term. - Extra Credit - There will be multiple extra credit opportunities throughout the course.
+The purpose of contract grading is to support learning through revision, not to provide an extension. - One round of revisions per assignment. - Some assignments cannot be revised because their due date is close to the end of the term.

+• Extra Credit

+- There will be multiple extra credit opportunities throughout the course.